x-R2-D3/FlorasYonkoma/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+To Flora, for always believing in me even when I didn't.
+And to Wilson, for always listening to my crazy rants and being a shoulder to cry and laugh on.

 This work is submitted as part of Assignment 1 for the VIZA 626 course at Texas A&M University, under the instruction of Professor You-Jin Kim, during the Spring 2025 semester.